Electric arc furnace

 An electric arc furnace (EAF) is a furnace that heats material by means of an electric arc.

 Industrial arc furnaces range in size from small units of approximately one-tonne capacity (used in foundries for producing cast iron products) up to about 400-tonne units used for secondary steelmaking.
 Arc furnaces used in research laboratories and by dentists may have a capacity of only a few dozen grams.
 Industrial electric arc furnace temperatures can reach 1,800 °C, while laboratory units can exceed 3,000 °C.

-In electric arc furnaces, the charged material (the material entered into the furnace for heating, not to be confused with electric charge) is directly exposed to an electric arc, and the current from the furnace terminals passes through the charged material.
+In electric arc furnaces, the material inside the furnace (referred to as a charge) is directly exposed to an electric arc, and the current from the electrode terminals passes through the charge material.

-Arc furnaces differ from induction furnaces, in which the charge is heated instead by eddy currents.
+Arc furnaces differ from induction furnaces, which use eddy currents to heat the charge.

 History

 In the 19th century, a number of people had employed an electric arc to melt iron.
-Sir Humphry Davy conducted an experimental demonstration in 1810; welding was investigated by Pepys in 1815; Pinchon attempted to create an electrothermic furnace in 1853; and, in 1878–79, Sir William Siemens took out patents for electric furnaces of the arc type.
+The possibility of using an electric arc to melt metals was demonstrated by Vasily Vladimirovich Petrov in 1803.
+Sir Humphry Davy conducted an experimental demonstration in 1810; welding was investigated by William Haseldine Pepys in 1815; Pinchon attempted to create an electrothermic furnace in 1853; and, in 1878–79, Sir William Siemens took out patents for electric furnaces of the arc type.

-The first successful and operational furnace was invented by James Burgess Readman in Edinburgh, Scotland in 1888 and patented in 1889.
+The first successful and operational furnace was invented by James Burgess Readman in Edinburgh, Scotland, in 1888 and patented in 1889.
 This was specifically for the creation of phosphorus.

 Further electric arc furnaces were developed by Paul Héroult, of France, with a commercial plant established in the United States in 1907.
 The Sanderson brothers formed The Sanderson Brothers Steel Co. in Syracuse, New York, installing the first electric arc furnace in the U.S. This furnace is now on display at Station Square, Pittsburgh, Pennsylvania.